Ideas & Inspiration

 How to Prevent Weeds

 To get a handle on weeds, the gardener’s best defense is a good offense.
-That is, build up a healthy lawn and garden beds, cultivate good gardening habits, and weeds will become less of a problem over time.
+When you build up a healthy lawn and garden beds, and cultivate good gardening habits, weeds will become less of a problem over time.